top of page

 What to expect when booking a professionally

 All Moors to Mountains activities are designed for smaller parties.
-The number of participants that I allow for will depend on the terrain.
-But, I find this allows me to give each individual client the maximum attention throughout an activity.
-Whether this is to answer questions or assisting an individual across a section of uneven terrain.
+The number of participants that is allowed will depend on the terrain of each specific activity.
+Suitable group sizes allow me to give each individual client the maximum attention throughout an activity, whether this is to answer questions, provide some guidance or physical assistance.

 My promise is to deliver a high level of care and individual attentiveness to each member of the group.

-I will personally contact each client by email with any relevant information to the specific activity.
-There will also be a link to a Participation Consent Form that should be completed in good time before any activity takes place.
+I will personally contact each participant by email with any relevant information to the specific activity.
+The booking system will email participants a ticket but there is no need to present this when attending an activity.
+Participants will be sent thorough information and a Participation Consent Form that should be completed in good time before any activity takes place.
 This will ask for important medical information, important contact details and also request consent for me to give first aid where necessary, take any photographs (or not) and anything else relevant.

 bottom of page